devJSQ/double-linked-list/README.md

 ### Objective

-In this project, our main goal will be to understand the fundamentals of a double linked-list and its operations.
+In this project, our main goal will be to understand the fundamentals of a double linked list and its operations.

 ### Concepts